-Germany is relatively unexplored by British campers and campervanners – or so it seemed.
+Germany is relatively unexplored by British campers and campervanners – or so it seems.
 After a thousand miles and more of travel, we rarely came across anyone from the UK.
 Using the Rough Guide to Germany and Neil MacGregor’s Germany: Memories of a Nation to help us, we made no plans, but went where the mood took us.

 The start was ominous.
 We set off as terrible storms and floods hit Europe.
 But, over the course of a month – and between cloudbursts – the sun came out on an eye-opening trip.